 It was then edited down and released on a Tuesday, hence the name.

-It worked a treat, and won us one of our biggest projects in A Beautiful Green.
+It worked a treat, and won us one of our biggest projects to date with a consultancy firm in Luxembourg.

 However, it was difficult to produce, and relied on me being up to interesting things all day every day.
 Realistically, that wasn’t how my working day looked.